ilosvideos/api-docs/source/includes/v2/_playerjs.md

 ## Player.js

-[Player.js](http://playerjs.io/) is a JavaScript library that allows developers to programmatically control video and audio within an iframe.
+<a href="http://playerjs.io/" target="_blank">Player.js</a> is a JavaScript library that allows developers to programmatically control video and audio within an iframe.
 It can be used with VidGrid embedded videos.

-For complete documentation on the capabilities of [Player.js](http://playerjs.io/), please visit [http://playerjs.io/](http://playerjs.io/).
+For complete documentation on the capabilities of Player.js, please visit <a href="http://playerjs.io/" target="_blank">http://playerjs.io</a>.

 ## Installation